* To get signed up for utilities or make changes to your existing utilities, contact Waverly Utillities at 319-559-2000.

 The Water Division must shut down the water at times to a portion of Waverly in order to properly repair the City's water main.
 If the water leak is not major, residents and businesses will be notified by a door-hanger notice as to the day and time water will be shut off.
 The Water Division does their best to see to it that your water is off for as short of time as possible and that the number of residents and businesses affected is as minimal as possible.

-Once the water is turned back on, there may be air and rusty-looking water.
+Once the water is turned back on, there may be air in the pipes and rusty-looking water.
 All you need to do is to turn on just the cold water faucet and let it run until it clears.

 Water Service Lines